 Some other tent designs use metal tent poles.

-These are commonly referred to as steel tent poles though they can be made from a variety of metal alloys.
+These are commonly referred to as steel tent poles though they can be made from various metal alloys.

-Steel or alloy poles often create a stronger structure and allow for a slightly different tent design than a tunnel tent, such as the slightly more rectangular cabin style of tent.
+Steel or alloy poles often create a stronger structure and allow for a slightly different tent design than a tunnel tent, such as the slightly more rectangular cabin tent style.

-Pitching is straight forward here too, and very similar to the tunnel tent.
-The poles slot together and insert into sleeves or clip onto the tent.
+Pitching is straightforward here too, and very similar to the tunnel tent.
+The poles slot together and inserted into sleeves or clip onto the tent.

 A steel-framed tent we have is the Coleman Da Gama 6.
-Despite being a larger tent than the Coleman Coastline 6 tunnel tent, it is quicker to pitch.
+Despite being a larger tent than the Coleman Coastline 6 tunnel tent, pitching is quicker.